Everything You Need to Know About the Nissan LEAF Battery

-Still, you can go the extra mile and store your LEAF in a garage or undercover parking area to better protect your battery.
+So if you want to get the longest battery life, you can go the extra mile and store your LEAF in a garage or undercover parking area to better protect your battery from the external temperatures.

 While cold temperatures can impact your car’s ability to hold a charge in the short term, it’s hot weather that will do the most damage to your battery pack.